 Exams are closed book and closed notes, but you can and should bring a calculator.
-Each exam covers two to three chapters of the textbook.
+Each exam covers approximately three chapters of the textbook.
 The final exam will NOT be cumulative.
-Tentative exam dates are: February 21, April 4, and during the assigned final exam period for this class (noted at the top of the syllabus).
+Tentative exam dates are: October 3, November 7, and December 15.
 Unless otherwise announced in class or by email, we will follow that schedule.
 It is your responsibility to take exams at the scheduled times and to make alternative arrangements in advance if you have a documented, verifiable, and serious reason to miss an exam.
 If you miss an exam without making prior arrangements, you will only be allowed a make-up exam if you provide proof and documentation to me within 48 hours of the exam.